FrChocolate/chocolate/README.md

 ```

 ## Usage
-Run the `chocolate all` command to get started.
+Run the `chocolate version` command to get started.

 ## Cont